Are you looking for ministerial search resources?

 - set the minister up for a fast start.

-A framework of hospitality enables a search team to hit all of these marks.
-The search approach detailed at Searching for the Called is designed to help a search team welcome the voices of the Holy Spirit, one another, the congregation, the larger community, and candidates for the ministry position.
-It provides search stage explanations, questions, best practices, and tools so that you might be blessed and, through your faithfulness, be a blessing to others.
+A foundation of hospitality enables a search team to hit all of these marks.
+Searching for the Called is designed to help a search team welcome the voices of the Holy Spirit, one another, the congregation, the larger community, and candidates for the ministry position.

-In addition to updating the website regularly, I frequently post relevant articles to the Searching for the Called Facebook page.
-I believe that together we can better resource search committees for their essential work, with positive ripple effects throughout congregations, communities, and denominations.
+If you would like to learn more, visit the Searching for the Called website and/or Facebook page.
+I believe that together we can better resource search teams for their essential work, with positive ripple effects throughout congregations, communities, and denominations.